xyh-cosmo/ClassMC/README.md

 # Other prerequisites
 1) Armadillo (a C++ linear algebra library, http://arma.sourceforge.net/)
 2) WMAP7 / WMAP9 / Planck likelihoods
-3) If one wants to use the Multinest or PolyChord sampler, then he/she needs have to install the multinest or polychord library properly (we have provided two interfaces to Multinest and PolyChord, see the C++ source files inside the main/ folder).
+3) If one wants to use the Multinest or PolyChord sampler, then he/she needs to install the multinest (https://github.com/farhanferoz/MultiNest) or polychord (https://github.com/PolyChord/PolyChordLite) library properly (we have provided two interfaces to Multinest and PolyChord, see the C++ source files inside the main/ folder).

 # Examples (added @ 2019-08-02)